fuku2019/VRChat-OSC-Keyboard/docs/en/README.en.md

 </div>

 ## Features
-Allows for easy Japanese chatting directly from VR via a built-in virtual keyboard.
+- **In-VR Input:** Built-in software keyboard for typing Hiragana, Katakana, and alphanumeric characters.
-Supports Kanji conversion when inputting text via a physical keyboard.
+- **IME Support:** Use IME conversion when typing via a physical keyboard.
+- Fluid UI animations.
+- Customizable UI themes.
+- Modern aesthetic.

+## Roadmap
+- Kanji conversion.
+- Custom keyboard layouts.

 ## Notes
 This is just an experimental tool thrown together by an average VRChatter using Antigravity.